justincpresley/tcp-python-cdn/README.md

 <h2>License and Authors</h2>

-tcp-python-chatroom is an open source project that is licensed.
+tcp-python-cdn is an open source project that is licensed.
 See [`LICENSE.md`](LICENSE.md) for more information.

 The Names of all authors associated with this project are below: